camunda/feel-scala/CONTRIBUTING.md

 Do you want to provide a bug fix or an inprovement?
 Great! :tada:

-Before opening a pull request, make sure that there is a related issue.
+Before you start coding, make sure that there is a related issue.
 The issue helps to confirm that the behavior is unexpected, or the idea of the improvement is valid.
 (Following the rule "Talk, then code")

-In order to verify that you don't break anything, you should build the whole project and run all tests.
-This also apply the code formatting.
+Before you open a pull request:
+* Make sure that you write new tests for the changed behavior
+* Run all tests to verify you don't break anything
+* Build the project with Maven to format the code

 ## Building the project from source